DGG3D/cli-batching-simple/README.md

 python optimize.py -h
 ```

-To *run* this script, optimizing all assets within directory "input" with default parameters and exporting results to output directory "output", use the following command:
+To *run* this script, optimizing all assets within directory "input" with default parameters and exporting results to output directory "output" by applying a config file called "config.json", use the following command:
 ```
-python optimize.py
+python optimize.py -i input -o output -c config.json
 ```

 <!---### Deleting the output directory first (cleanup)